 Regaldive operate a range of liveaboards throughout the Maldives.
 These include classic itineraries following established routes out of Male to new itineraries in remote atolls where the dive sites have only recently been established.
 Maldivian Liveaboards are supported by a ‘dive dhoni’ where all dives are conducted from.
 The dhoni carries all cylinders, equipment and compressors.

 Classic Liveaboards out of Male

-Over the past thirty years an incredible range of world class dive sites have been charted in the atolls surrounding the capital, Male.
-MV Emperor Voyager, MV Emperor Atoll, MV Keana, MY Mariana, MV Ari Queen, MV Sharifa and MV Carpe Diem and MV Carpe Vita visit many of the Maldives best known dive sites following a flexible itinerary that take account of local diving conditions.
+Over the past thirty years, an incredible range of world class dive sites have been charted and explored in the atolls surrounding the capital, Male.
+MV Emperor Voyager, MV Emperor Atoll, MV Emperor Serenity, MV Emperor Orion, MV Emperor Leo, MV Emperor Virgo, MV Keana, MY Mariana, MV Ari Queen, MV Carpe Diem and MV Carpe Vita visit many of the Maldives best known dive sites following a flexible itinerary that take account of local diving conditions.
 The boats will generally operate in both North and South Male atoll, Felidhe and Ari atoll and some operate a limited number of special trips further afield.

 Liveaboard Itineraries Beyond Male